Software

 The methodology is described and the package used in

-This package is not available from CRAN.
+This package is no more available from CRAN.

-Windows binary Manual
+Source code Windows binary Manual glmmAK on CRAN (archive)

 SAS